 It is not intended to write the GDPR into UK law in preparation for leaving the EU.
-Once the UK leaves the EU (or at the end of any agreed transition period, if we leave with a deal), this will be achieved separately under the European Union (Withdrawal) Act 2018, at which point the GDPR and applied GDPR chapters will be merged to form a single general processing regime.
+The UK left the EU on 31 January and entered a transition period.
+If we do not have adequacy at the end of the transition period, this will be achieved separately under the European Union (Withdrawal) Act 2018, at which point the GDPR and applied GDPR chapters will be merged to form a single general processing regime.

 Instead, the applied GDPR is in place to catch any general processing that might otherwise fall through the gaps where EU law does not apply.
 However, it is not likely to be relevant in many cases.
 The two main cases in which the applied GDPR is significant are: